SchweizerischeBundesbahnen/api-principles/README.md

 #### Documentation
 The [/docs](/docs) folder contains all the markdown files which are rendered with [jekyll](https://jekyllrb.com).
 The master branch is automatically being published using [GitHub Pages](https://pages.github.com).
 For styling, we use [Patrick Marceill](https://github.com/pmarsceill)'s awesome jekyll theme called *[Just-The-Docs](https://github.com/pmarsceill/just-the-docs)*.

+#### Versioning
+The applicable principles are the ones described in the version of the master branch.
+Minor changes and bugfixes will be merged, using the simple review process by the "Integration Team".
+We maintain Major changes and extensions in a Branch using the name of the next version following the rules of [semantic versioning](https://semver.org/).
+Releases of new major versions `MUST` be approved by the central IT architecture board and are afterwards merged into the master branch as the new applicable set of principles.

 #### Styling
 Custom styling is overwritten in the [_sass/custom](/_sass/custom) Folder.
 For further information on customization, read the documentation for [customization](https://pmarsceill.github.io/just-the-docs/docs/customization/).